eslint/rfcs/designs/2026-custom-base-path/README.md

 - the current working directory, if one of `--config` or `--no-config-lookup` is passed
 - otherwise, the directory where the config file is located.
 If a project contains different config files, each config file has its own base path.

+The main reason for using CWD as the base path when a config file is explicitly specified is to support configs files located in a different folder (e.g. with shared resources), from where they can be used to lint different directories in the codebase.

-Internally, this value is stored as `basePath` on `ConfigArray`.
+Internally, the base path is stored as a `basePath` property on `ConfigArray` (not to be confused with [`basePath`](https://eslint.org/docs/latest/use/configure/configuration-files#specify-base-path) in config objects).
 It serves two purposes:
 - it limits which files can be linted
 - it provides the default `basePath` for config objects that don't have one explicitly set.
 The config object's base path is then used to resolve that object's `files` and `ignores`

+Note that this is different from other config systems where the two functions may be separate (for example, TypeScript separates concepts like `rootDir` from the location used to resolve relative paths).

 ### Proposed Change